Metric Solutions in Torsionless Gauge for Vacuum Conformal Gravity: Metric Solutions in Torsionless Gauge for the Vacuum in Conformal Gravitation

-We shall now compare the two approaches: we notice that in \cite{m-k} Mannheim and Kazanas have a unique solution able to describe both the Schwarzschild limit for solar system scales and the Friedmann-Lema\^{\i}tre-Robertson-Walker limit for cosmological scales, and in addition as a by-product of the simultaneous presence of both terms it is also capable to fit the rotation curves for intermediate galactic scales; here instead we do not have such intermediate behaviour in either solution, and the short and large distance behaviours are described independently by two disconnected solutions of which one is only the Friedmann-Lema\^{\i}tre-Robertson-Walker solution without the Schwarzschild limit near the origin which is known to be correct.
-However, we do not regard this as a weak point of the approach followed here; to explain we first remark that any meaningful quantity in conformal relativity is to be constituted by conformal tensors, that is the Weyl curvature: if we calculate the Weyl tensor in these examples we see that for solution (\ref{solutionMK}) it is not zero even at infinity where a constant value proportional to the product $m\gamma$ is reached, whereas for solution (\ref{solution1}) it drops to zero as the distance tends to infinity and solution (\ref{solution2}) it is always zero as expected.
-If we were to assume the reasonable hypothesis that all relevant quantities of a theory should vanish at infinity then $m\gamma=0$, which is precisely what we have in the present cases for both solutions (\ref{solution1}) or (\ref{solution2}); and if we neglect the trivial solution then there will be the solution (\ref{solution1}) alone.
-This solution is such that it interpolates the Schwarzschild behaviour near the origin and it is able to interpolate the de Sitter behaviour for cosmological scales, therefore having the Einsteinian limit for the near universe and giving rise to an effective cosmological constant relevant for cosmological scales.
+We shall now compare the two approaches: we notice that in \cite{m-k} Mannheim and Kazanas have a unique solution able to describe both the Schwarzschild limit for solar system scales and the Friedmann-Lema\^{\i}tre-Robertson-Walker limit for cosmological scales, and in addition as a by-product of the simultaneous presence of both terms it is also capable to fit the rotation curves for intermediate galactic scales; here instead we do not have such intermediate behaviour in either solutions, and the short and large distance behaviours are described independently by two disconnected solutions of which one is only the FLRW solution without the Schwarzschild limit near the origin.
+However, we do not regard this as a weak point of our approach; to explain why we first remark that any meaningful quantity in conformal relativity is to be constituted by conformal tensors, that is the Weyl curvature: if we calculate the Weyl tensor in these examples we see that for solution (\ref{solutionMK}) it is not zero even at infinity where a constant value proportional to the product $m\gamma$ is reached, whereas for solution (\ref{solution1}) it drops to zero at infinity and solution (\ref{solution2}) it is always zero.
+If we were to assume the reasonable hypothesis that all relevant quantities of a theory should vanish at infinity then $m\gamma\!=\!0$, which is precisely what we automatically have in the present cases for both solutions (\ref{solution1}) or (\ref{solution2}); and if we neglect the trivial solution then there will be the solution (\ref{solution1}) alone.
+This solution interpolates the Schwarzschild one near the origin and the de Sitter one for large scales.